zoanana990/khienhOS/doc/protected_mode.md

 | Data cluster   | -                                                                 |

 FAT16 file allocation table explained
-- Each entry in the table is 2 bytes long and represents a cluster in the data clusters region that is available or taken
+- Each block_entry in the table is 2 bytes long and represents a cluster in the data clusters region that is available or taken
 - Clusters can chain together, for example a file larger than one cluster will use two clusters.
 The value that represents the first cluster in the file allocation table will contain the value of next cluster.
 The final cluster will contain a value of
   0xffff signifying that there are no more cluster